Master of Arts in Counseling Program

 Solid Biblical Foundation

-Integrated with Strong Academic Psychological Studies
+Integrated with Strong Academic Counseling Studies

-In our clinic, therapy is generally from a family systems perspective.
+The program also examines counseling from a family systems perspective.
 Students will discover how to understand people's lives in the context of their personal development, family relationships, and social interaction.
 In addition to learning how to help people reshape their lives and relationships in constructive, godly ways, students will help them clarify and live out what they believe as they draw around God's truth together.

 Extensive Clinical Experience

-- At least 500 hours of face-to-face client contact, 250 of which must be relational
+- At least 400 hours of face-to-face client contact, 150 of which must be relational

-- Between 1000 and 1500 hours of total clinical experience
+- Between 1000 and 1500 hours of total clinical experience (2.5 hours weekly)